 If ever there was a place where someone can feel free, it is the West Coast.
-It’s wild, remote and painfully beautiful.
+It’s wild, remote and hauntingly beautiful.
 It refuses to accommodate comfort-seekers or pretension and moves to the roll of its own furious waves.

 I took the coast road south from Westport, hugging that narrow strip of land between the primeval Paparoa National Park and the surging ocean smashing boulders into sand and pancakes.

-From the first day, my time at the Greymouth Star was magnificent.
+From the first day, my time at the Greymouth Evening Star was magnificent.
 I walked into the art deco building – home to the paper since the 1940s – in the centre of town and was immediately put to work writing stories.

 I covered struggling tourist operators at Fox Glacier, a long lost collection of heritage notebooks returned to the library, the end of controversial white baiting season and a local lawyer’s appointment as a notary public.

 After filing a story I would sit at my desk and listen to the sound of the thriving newsroom; the four reporters making phone calls, the subeditors typing away and chatting, the police scanner beeping on the desk, filling the room with stories from the quirky underbelly of the West Coast: intoxicated teen stole friend’s car, intoxicated man stole friend’s chickens, campervan driving up State Highway 6 with rear tyres on fire.